Jessica Macaulay: Career

-Macaulay competed for the Texas A&M Aggies from 2010-14.
+Macaulay competed for the Texas A&M Aggies from 2010 to 2014.
 She first tried high-diving in 2014.

 She competed at the 2019 World Aquatics Championships, winning a bronze medal in high-diving for Great Britain.
 She finished in second place overall in the 2019 Red Bull Cliff Diving World Series, competing for Britain.
 Macaulay placed second overall in the 2021 Red Bull Cliff Diving World Series, competing for Canada.
 She had a podium finish in every event except one that season.

 In the movie Tenet, she played as a stunt double of the character Kat.

 Macaulay won the bronze medal in high-diving at the World Aquatics Championships in Fukuoka, Japan, competing for Canada.
 She retired from the cliff diving circuit in January 2024, following her final dives in the 2023 Red Bull Cliff Diving World Series.
 She finished third in the season's final event in New Zealand, marking her 13th podium in 31 career events.
 She placed sixth overall in the series with 468 points.
 Macaulay won a bronze medal in the women's 20-metre at the 2024 World Aquatics Championships.